Shannon Sullivan

 - United States of America, Ireland, Germany, -

-Her focus has now shifted to concocting explosive potions containing poetry and music.
-"The story written on the butterfly's tongue", her first collaboration with the award-winning musicians Bernd Oezsevim and André Matov, premiered at Haus Fuer Poesie in Berlin in December 2017.
-"THE DIFFERENCE BETWEEN F. & F.”, her second collaboration with Oezsevim and Matov, celebrated its premiere at the Lettrétage in Berlin 2019.
-Her work has been shown at numerous international festivals including Ars Poetica in Bratislava, Slovakia, Intrications Poétiques in Paris, France, and Parole Spalancate in Genoa, Italy.
-Her poems have been translated into German, French, Slovak, and Italian.
-She is currently experimenting in her laboratory on a new secret cocktail: a collaboration with the percussionist Ali Hasan (Syria) and guitarist Simon Schmidt (Germany).
-More to follow …
+Her current work concocts potent potions of poetry and music.
+Sound and rhythm provide the heartbeat which propels the listener towards metamorphosis. “the story written on the butterfly's tongue," her first collaboration with musicians Bernd Oezsevim and André Matov, premiered at Haus Fuer Poesie in Berlin in December 2017.
+"THE DIFFERENCE BETWEEN F. & F.” celebrated its premiere at the Lettrétage in Berlin 2019.
+Her work has been shown at numerous international festivals including Ars Poetica in Bratislava, Slovakia; Intrications Poétiques, Issy-les-Moulineux, France; POETAS in Madrid, Spain; Yerevan International Book Fest, Armenia; Parole Spalancate, Genoa, Italy.
+Her poems have been translated into German, French, Spanish, Armenian, Slovak, and Italian.
+In collaboration with the musicians Ali Hasan and Simon Schmidt, she recorded “THE DIFFERENCE BETWEEN F. & F.” as her first full-length album. www.shannonsullivan.de

 “Shannon Sullivan's production of “13 poems in a body” was absolutely stunning.
 After a serious foot injury, the dancer discovered a new means of expression for herself: language.
 In collaboration with Raffaella Galdi, her dance performance provoked movement from the spoken word - and vice versa.
 The piece painfully translated mental turmoil into a physical one and made the audience feel the torment associated with it intensely.
 An outstanding conclusion for two varied theater evenings, which provided a promising outlook on the repertoire of performances of tomorrow."